UQ4covid/uq4covid.github.io/vignettes.md

 - [Quick Start Guide]({{ site.baseurl }}/vignettes/RunningForDummies): contains instructions about how to install and run this version of MetaWards with the current model - Danny Williamson
 - [Model Description]({{ site.baseurl }}/vignettes/data/MetaWards/vignette/ModelDescription): A guide to the current model structure, inputs and outputs - TJ McKinley
+- [Database Interaction]({{ site.baseurl }}/vignettes/database_interaction): A guide to interacting with SQLite databases from R with EnsembleZero as an example - Lachlan Astfalck

 ## Ensemble Zero